-Under the law, even if you did provoke the dog attack, you may still have a right to recover money, because the dog should still have been controlled.
+Under the law, even if you did provoke the dog attack in Georgia, you may still have a right to recover money, because the dog should still have been controlled.
 But the amount you receive may be less because you share in the responsibility.

 More often, the allegation that you “provoked” the attack turns out to be bogus, and we can prove that as we assemble evidence.

 All dog owners will defend their animal and try to divert blame—and their insurance companies are quick to back the up.
 Never face them alone.
-You need a good lawyer.
+You need a dog attack lawyer.

 Talk to a Johns Creek Dog Bite Lawyer for Free